An anti-car anarchist society

 The breeze carried the flaring sun through the ferns and grasses.
 There was a drone of flies around the muddy shores and the sand hissed as the young stepped on it.
 Then the sky caught on fire.

 It burnt away, and winter came, and she forgot it could ever leave.
-The sun never rose, the candid blue it always lit became a desert of spores and thin black sand, and she forgot what it looked like when the day ended behind a treeline.
+The sun never rose, the candid blue it always lit became a desert of thin black sand and spores, and she forgot what it looked like when the day ended behind a treeline.
 She forgot about the moon too, and all she knew was the night.

 Orange ghosts still flickered on the horizon sometimes, and there she knew to turn the other way, into the outer dark, where it stung to breathe.
 She forgot the bubbling flow of creeks and rivers, trickling between the rocks, but she remembered thirst.